Tennessee Titans vs. Jacksonville Jaguars NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Jacksonville is 0-5 overall, with two wins against the spread, away from home.

-- In five away games this season, Jacksonville has hit the over once.
+- In five road games this season, Jacksonville has hit the over once.

 Powered by Data Skrive.